By Craig // July 17, 2012 // 28 Comments

 Looking for travel tips on what to do in Chicago?

-As part of our city guides series we interviewed Lisa Lubin who moved to Chicago in 1998 because she accepted a job as a producer with ABC-TV in Chicago, and it was her job to cover all the fun stories of the city – the restaurants, bars, travel, attractions.
+As part of our city guides series, we interviewed local girl Lisa Lubin who moved to Chicago in 1998 because she accepted a job as a producer with ABC-TV in Chicago, and it was her job to cover all the fun things to do in Chicago – the best restaurants, bars, attractions and hotels.

 Why Visit Chicago?